 In fact, simulation frameworks also make a number of simplifying assumptions, typically about components of the considered system that are not directly related to the performance variable of interest, to reduce complexity so the development of the scenario is easier and numerical figures are obtained faster.
-This "complexity" axis goes from very specialized, large simulation tools such as NS-3, OMNeT++, OPNET to ad-hoc simulation tools, consisting of hundreds of lines of code, typically used to validate a very specific part of the network or a given mathematical analysis.
-(The list of network simulation tools is vast; see e.g., http://people.idsia.ch/~andrea/sim/simnet.html, accessed on Feb.
-2018.)
-The latter are often developed over general-purpose languages such as C/C++ or Python, over numerical frameworks such as Matlab, or over some framework for discrete-event simulation.
-See e.g., https:// en.wikipedia.org/wiki/Listofdiscreteeventsimulationsoftware (accessed on Feb.
-2018).
+This "complexity" axis goes from very specialized, large simulation tools such as NS-3, OMNeT++, OPNET, to ad-hoc simulation tools, consisting on hundreds of lines of code, typically used to validate a very specific part of the network or a given mathematical analysis.
+The latter are often developed over general-purpose languages such as C/C++ or Python, over numerical frameworks such as Matlab, or over some framework for discrete-event simulation.2

-On the one hand, the complexity of specialized tools (such as their cost, if applicable) preclude their use for short-to-medium research projects, as the learning curve is typically steep, plus they are difficult to extend, which is mandatory to test a novel functionality.
-On the other hand, the development of ad-hoc tools also requires some investment of time and resources, lack a proper validation of their functionality, and furthermore, there is no code maintenance once the project is finished, for the few cases in which the code is made publicly available.
+On the one hand, the complexity of specialized tools (as their cost, if applicable) preclude their use for short-to-medium research projects, as the learning curve is typically steep plus they are difficult to extend, which is mandatory to test a novel functionality.
+On the other hand, the development of ad-hoc tools also require some investment of time and resources, lack a proper validation of their functionality and, furthermore, there is no code maintenance once the project is finished, for the few cases in which the code is made publicly available.